EpicEric/duper/duper_website/docs/spec.md

   subset: PlainYearMonth('1994-11-06T19:45:27-03:00'),  // PlainYearMonth is a subset of Instant

   // Allowed but discouraged
-  string_in_disguise: PlainDate("not Temporal"),      // Uses double-quotes
+  string_in_disguise: PlainDate("not Temporal"),      // Uses double-quotes // [!code warning]
-  confusing_identifier: PlainTimeDate('2025-11-03'),  /* Unlike `PlainDateTime`, this doesn't
+  confusing_identifier: PlainTimeDate('2025-11-03'),  // Unlike `PlainDateTime`, this doesn't // [!code warning]
-                                                       * validate the input, other than that
+                                                      // validate the input, other than that // [!code warning]
-                                                       * it's a Temporal value. */
+                                                      // it's a Temporal value. // [!code warning]

   // Not allowed
-  missing_offset: Instant('2025-10-31T19:39:02'),  // INVALID
+  missing_offset: Instant('2025-10-31T19:39:02'),  // INVALID // [!code error]
 }
 ```